OversizedSunCoreDev/Artillery/README.md

-# Artillery: Guns & Abilities Plugin
+# Artillery: Guns & Abilities
 Determinism, threaded input processing, and access management primitives married to a core set of basic tools used to bind to a weapon or character actor in a compositional and elegant way, loosely backwards compatible with GAS while simplifying its usage considerably.
 Artillery is at 0.1 and is not yet in pre-alpha.
 It provides, as of right now:

 - Integration with GAS through ArtilleryGuns